aster-alemu/MathMagishian/README.md

 - ❓ FAQ (OPTIONAL)
 - 📝 License

-📖 Math magicians: fetch data from API
+📖 Math magicians: full website

-This is my fourth project of the Math Magicians application.
-I set up the environment and tools needed to develop a React application and develop a React component that hold the core functionality of a calculator and make the Calculator component developed in the previous project actually work and fetch data from an external API to display "quotes" alongside my calculator.
+This is my fifth project of the Math Magicians application.
+I set up the environment and tools needed to develop a React application and create a full website for the Math magicians app, consisting of several pages and using the components I already created.

 🛠 Built With: